 The causes of death vary widely according to the country, but according to the World Health Organization (WHO) (2015), in the period from 2010 to 2012 the leading causes of mortality worldwide were ischemic heart disease, strokes, infections of the lower respiratory tract and chronic obstructive pulmonary disease.
+However, historically, not only diseases have influenced mortality (Lancaster, 2012).
 In developed countries, people mainly die of chronic diseases, namely cardiovascular disease, cancer, dementia, chronic obstructive pulmonary disease or diabetes.
 Infections of the lower respiratory tract are the only leading infections of note that cause of death.
 A high infant mortality rate is also unusual.
 On the other hand, in low-income countries, the leading causes of death are infectious diseases.
 These same countries are also where there are major childbirth complications, leading to more deaths of newly born children and those under 1 year of age (according to WHO).